stpyramids/soul-breakfast/readme.md

 - Implemented message log.
 - You can move onto squares with vermin monsters and devour them.
 - You can gain essence from devouring.
+- A basic attack is possible and you can kill monsters and spend essence.

 To Do: